Library in a timeline

 The University opened to students.

-The Library opened in temporary accommodation on the ground floor of the Science Faculty.
+The Library opened with 12 staff in temporary accommodation on the ground floor of the Physics building.

 The Library’s collection and services were split between the Hargrave (Sciences) and Main (Humanities & Social Sciences) Libraries.